Raffaele Palladino: Monza

 Having coached Monza's youth sector since 2019, Palladino was appointed head coach of their Primavera (under-19) team on 9 July 2021.
 After having reached the semi-finals of the 2021–22 Campionato Primavera 2 (under-19) promotion play-offs, Monza renewed Palladino's contract for a further year in July 2022.

 On 13 September 2022, Palladino was promoted head coach of Monza's first team following the dismissal of Giovanni Stroppa, with club CEO Adriano Galliani stating his appointment to be on a permanent basis.
 On his debut, Palladino guided Monza to their first ever top flight win, defeating Juventus 1–0.
 He was nominated Serie A Coach of the Month for April 2023.
 After having led Monza to avoid relegation six matchdays in advance, on 2 June 2023, he renewed with Monza for a further season.
 After finishing 12th in his second season saving the club from relegation again by a huge margin, he left Monza on 4 June 2024.

 Fiorentina

 On 4 June 2024, Palladino was appointed head coach of Serie A side Fiorentina on a two-year contract.
 But on 30 May 2025, despite finishing sixth in Serie A and qualifying for the next UEFA Conference League, he decided to leave the team by mutual consent.

 Atalanta

+On 11 November 2025, Palladino was announced as the new head coach of Serie A club Atalanta, signing a contract until 2027.
+He replaced Ivan Jurić and led the club to a seventh-place finish in Serie A, though was dismissed at the end of the season.